baileySoobinPark/vv/reference/Our solutions/solutions-travelrule/travelrule-flow-diagram.md

 ---
 title: Flow Diagram
 excerpt: >-
-  This page outlines the **best practice flow**, focusing on the interactions among the key components—Originating VASP, VerifyVASP Central Server, and Beneficiary VASP—during a typical transaction process.
+  This page explains the TravelRule transaction flow, focusing on the interaction between the ordering VASP, VerifyVASP Central Server, and Beneficiary VASP.
 deprecated: false
 hidden: true
 metadata: